IRS Red Flags and Audit Methods for Reasonable Compensation.

 What About Excessive Compensation?

-Screening for Excessive Compensation, the revenue agent will look at Page 1 of Form 1120S, Line 7, Compensation of Officers and see if the officer salaries are so high that they eliminate taxable income and the corporation would otherwise be subject to the Built-in Gains Tax, or Beginning AAA is negative and the corporation appears to have AE&P.
+Screening for excessive compensation, the revenue agent will look at the same Line 7 and see if the officer salaries are so high that they eliminate taxable income and the corporation would otherwise be subject to the Built-in Gains Tax, or Beginning AAA is negative and the corporation appears to have AE&P.

 The IRS may suspect the S Corp owner is using inflated compensation to manipulate tax outcomes.
 Common motivations include: